ryohare/kringlecon-2020/submission.md

 2020-11-30T17:44:15Z

 ## Question 5 - Whats the Process ID of the use of WindowsAudioDevice-Powershell-Cmdlet
 First find the index this data is in the same as question 4.
-Looking at the specified [user's github](https://github.com/frgnca?tab=repositories), there is only one that seems to be likely to be used, `AudioDeviceCmdlets`.
+Looking at the specified user's github https://github.com/frgnca, there is only one that seems to be likely to be used, `AudioDeviceCmdlets`.
 Looking at the Atomic Red Team repository, we find T1123 is an audio capture test and it is present as one of the indexes in this test suite.
 It is likely that this is the test the question is about.
 ![Audio Driver Access](6-splunk/img/q5_success.png)
 ### Answer
 3648